Amazon, without a doubt, is considered the top online retailer in the United States.

 But before diving deep into these eCommerce SEO strategy techniques, you first have to make sure that you have everything set up correctly in your Amazon eCommerce site.

 Here is a step-by-step guide on how to become a certified Amazon seller.

 Amazon offers two selling plans.
 With an individual plan, Amazon is entitled to 99 cents for every item you sell.
 The professional plan, on the other hand, costs $39.99 per month, no matter how many products you sell.

 You also need to decide on your selling strategy, as you can either be a reseller or a brand owner who makes your items.
-You can also do both as you wish.
+You can again do both as you wish with this ecommerce website.

 After choosing a selling plan and strategy, you can go ahead with creating an Amazon account.
 You can use your customer account or make a new one with your business e-mail.